 Sultan’s tweets became a major news source during the Arab Spring, rivaling the major news networks at the time, until TIME magazine listed him in the “140 Best Twitter Feeds of 2011.”
 In 2018 Sultan ranked 19th on the “Arabic Thought Leader Index” by the Gottlieb Duttweiler Institute.

 Sultan is also the founder of the Barjeel Art Foundation, an independent initiative established in 2010 to contribute to the intellectual development of the art scene in the Arab region by building a prominent and publicly accessible art collection in the United Arab Emirates.
 In 2018, 100 works from the collection were hosted on a long-term basis at the Sharjah Art Museum.

-Sultan is currently conducting research for a book that documents the modern architecture of the city of Sharjah in the United Arab Emirates, and is also a lecturer at the Council of Middle East Studies in Yale University, teaching ‘Politics of Modern Middle Eastern Art” as a Visiting Lecturer at the Islamic Civilization & Societies Program in Boston College as well as the School of Public Affairs at Sciences Po, Paris.
+Sultan is currently conducting research for a book that documents the modern architecture of the city of Sharjah in the United Arab Emirates, and is a Senior Lecturer teaching a course on “Politics of Modern Middle Eastern Art” as a Visiting Lecturer at the Islamic Civilization & Societies Program in Boston College as well as the School of Public Affairs at Sciences Po, Paris.

 His certifications include a 2006 Sharjah Scientific & Cultural Association Recognition Award, as well as the Middle East Leadership Initiative Certificate of Graduation awarded by Aspen Institute in May 2018.